Ezekiel Elliott Player Prop Bets for NFL Week 9 | Dallas vs. Denver 11/7/2021

 Matchup vs. Denver

-- Elliott's eight rushing yards in his only career matchup against the Broncos are 67.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchups, Elliott put up eight rushing yards versus the Broncos, 66.5 fewer than his over/under in Sunday's game.

-- Elliott did not have a touchdown run in that game against the Broncos.
+- Elliott did not have a touchdown run in that matchup against the Broncos.

-- The Broncos allow 100.9 yards per game on the ground, the NFL's ninth-ranked rush defense.
+- The Broncos give up 100.9 yards per game on the ground, the NFL's ninth-ranked rush defense.

-- Elliott and the Cowboys will face off against the NFL's eighth-ranked defense in terms of rushing touchdowns conceded (six).
+- This year the Broncos have conceded six rushing TDs.
+They are ranked eighth in the NFL in that category.

 Recent Performances

-- Elliott put together a 50-yard rushing performance in last week's matchup with the Vikings, carrying the ball 16 times.
+- In last week's matchup with the Vikings, Elliott picked up 50 yards on 16 carries.

-- Elliott has 229 yards on 54 carries (76.3 ypg) with one rushing touchdown over his last three outings.
+- Elliott has 54 carries for 229 yards (76.3 yards per game) and one touchdown in his last three games.

 Elliott's Dallas Teammates